 The eagerness has returned to our party.
 There has been a cloud hanging over our group ever since we walked into that epidemic back in Heravia.
 But now as we are growing close to the end of our journey, the excitement has been fanned back into flame.
 It helps that our group has swelled during our travel through Parthia.
 Apparently, their astrologers have seen other signs in the heavens that led them to the same conclusion.
 Our original party now makes up barely more than half the full retinue.
 I wonder what the local King, Herod I believe he is called, will make of this mixed company from so many lands.
 In three weeks, we will find out.

 – – – – –

 We stopped early today about five kilometers from our destination.
-Three days past a squad of Roman soldiers joined us and have served as an escort.
-Their language is strange and their bathing rituals are very different from what we are used to, (they smell of sweat and olives) but I do have to admit I am impressed with the discipline of these soldiers.
+Three days past a squad of Roman soldiers joined us and have since served as our escort.
+Their language is strange and their bathing rituals are very different from what we are used to, (they smell of sweat and olives).
+That said, I do have to admit that I am impressed with the discipline of these soldiers.

 Tomorrow is the day.
 Tomorrow we will meet with this King Herod and request that he introduce us to the newly born emperor who is destined to shake the whole earth.
 I can barely pause to write even this short entry in my travel log.
 Honestly, I am brimming over with anticipation.
 What will he be like?
 Does he already have the regal bearing of his destined nobility or will he simply look and act like any other babe?
 Tomorrow I will know.
 But I do not think I will be able to sleep tonight.